wyfang/CSGO-Config/README.md

 If the host turns on sv_cheats 1, you will probably be invincible :)
 The game's default voice will display the entire contents, such as the bombs explode.

 If you are the host, press "L" for 1 second to refresh the game.
 If the cheat mode is also turned on, press the “K” button to quickly set the game speed to 20×, press the “J” button to resume the normal game speed, and press the “I” button to turn on the recoilless mode.

+Press "0" to place the safe in cheat mode.